zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

    :organization_access_tokens: true
    :oauth: true

+.. warning:: This endpoint has been deprecated.
+It will be supported for the foreseeable future, but new implementations
+             should  use the :doc:`/reference/v2/clients-api/create-client-link` endpoint to create new clients and submit their organization's details in one go.

 Submit data that will be prefilled in the merchant's onboarding.
 The data you submit will only be processed when the :doc:`onboarding status </reference/v2/onboarding-api/get-onboarding-status>` is ``needs-data``.

-.. note:: Information that the merchant has entered in their dashboard will not be overwritten.
+Information that the merchant has entered in their dashboard will not be overwritten.

 Parameters
 ----------